raendev/guide/src/counter/intro.md

 The simplest example of this is a counter.
 A contract that can read, increment, and decrement a value.

-To follow along, use VS Code to open the `contracts/counter` folder inside the `raen-examples` project that you cloned in the last chapter.
+To follow along, use VS Code to open the `contracts/counter` folder inside the `raen-examples` project that you cloned in [Getting Set Up](../intro/getting-set-up.md).
 Then open `src/lib.rs`.
 We'll walk through this code in order.

 ## Docs & Imports